Xie-yx/nano-megatron/README.md

 data_parallel_size = 2
 ```

 The current DP path uses PyTorch DDP over the data-parallel group.
-A stricter DP implementation should still add DP-rank-aware sampling and DP-averaged logging.
+Batch sampling is DP-rank-aware: ranks in the same TP group see the same batch, while different DP ranks sample different batches.
+A stricter DP implementation should still add DP-averaged logging and TP/DP checkpointing.

 ## Multi-Node Notes